-In this article, the focus will be on the manual side of the threat intelligence process, where a hunt for a specific malware on a system will lead into a targeted threat intelligence effort yielding various IOCs that will aid in the detection of a similar artifacts.
-These IOCs range from simple file hashes and IP addresses, to strings and memory values of an injected process.
+In this article, the focus will be on the manual side of the threat intelligence process, where a hunt for specific malware on a system will lead to a targeted threat intelligence effort yielding various IOCs that will aid in the detection of similar artifacts.
+These IOCs range from simple file hashes and IP addresses to strings and memory values of an injected process.

 The Threat Hunting Essentials

 A threat hunter must have knowledge of the arsenal that will help them succeed in their mission.
 Fortunately, the tools required to conduct a thorough threat hunt are simple and effective.
 The following mentioned tools are an example of the many other variants that you can freely find online.

 To better explain their features, the description provided for each tool is quoted from their respective websites.